benser1/blog-rails-final/notes.md

   - Add Author name to posts on index page

-  - Show Categories to Everyone, and allow them to click on links
-    - Delete Category
-    - No duplicate categories

   - Not letting me be signed out and view posts

   - See if we can require a passcode when someone clicks on admin checkbox